astoilkov/use-local-storage-state/readme.md

 Default: `JSON`

 JSON does not serialize `Date`, `Regex`, or `BigInt` data.
-Can pass in [superjson](https://github.com/blitz-js/superjson) or other `JSON`-compatible serialization library for more advanced serialization.
+You can pass in [superjson](https://github.com/blitz-js/superjson) or other `JSON`-compatible serialization library for more advanced serialization.

 ## Alternatives